 - Start to look at local and regional job postings to see what types of opportunities may be available.

 - Compile a list of possible field placement locations in your community.
 Identify contact information for each organization.
+See the internships page for ideas.

 - Create a draft statement of learning goals for your field placement based on the program outcomes for your degree, which can be found in our catalog.